qmk/qmk_firmware/keyboards/handwired/orbweaver/readme.md

 for each layer.
 The default (base) layer is a menu for other layers, or to put the RP2040 in bootloader mode.

-Other keymaps include a utility ("RGBtest") for sequentially toggling all the LEDs one by one to insure the correct RGB matrix assignments, and "RGB144" for testing all 144 matrix elements and reporting the active LED.
-The keymap "NoRGB" does not include any writes to the IS31, so can be used to test the key matrix by itself (or on a non- RGB Orbweaver).

 Many thanks to bomtarnes, Drashna, Dasky, sigprof, and casuanoob for helpful discussions and coding suggestions and snippets.